 When Bram Stoker died, on April 20, 1912, a short story was found in his legacy: Dracula's Guest.
 The story describes the journey of Jonathan Harker, not mentioned by name here, who wanders through Munich and attends on Walpurgis Night, prior to his trip to Transylvania, a performance of Wagner's Der Fliegende Holländer.

 Bram Stoker was not only a writer but also a man of the theatre.
 As a friend, admirer and manager of the famous English actor Henry Irving, he had made acquaintance with the Holländer-myth through Irvings' interpretation of Vanderdecken, a play about the Flying Dutchman.
 The fate of the Dutchman shows striking similarities with that of a vampire.
 Infamous for wandering the earth for eternity (with the idea of eternity as an unimaginable curse).
 Eternity that removes mankind from its humanity (we come across something likewise in Tannhäuser, when Tannhäuser wants to leave the godly world of the mountain of Venus).
-(A nice thing to mention in this short elaboration about the Wagner-Stoker connection is that Bram Stoker was friends with Bayreuther house conductor Hans Richter, discussed with Richter theatrical matters such as stage lighting, and that it was one Joseph Harker, a set designer from the environment of Irving, who designed the stage sets for a production of Lohengrin in 1903 for Convent Garden in London.)
+(A nice thing to mention in this short elaboration about the Wagner-Stoker connection is that Bram Stoker was friends with Bayreuther house conductor Hans Richter, discussed with Richter theatrical matters such as stage lighting, and that it was one Joseph Harker, a set designer from the environment of Irving, who designed the stage sets for productions of Lohengrin & Parsifal for Convent Garden in London.)

 While the most important vampire novel of all time was written with the wandering Dutchman in mind, Richard Wagner was aware of vampires when composing Der Fliegende Holländer.
 Whether or not he had read Polidori's The Vampyre (the most famous vampire novel in the mid-19th century) is not known, but he was certainly familiar with the opera that was based on that novel.
 In 1833, Wagner wrote additional music for a performance in Wurzburg of Heinrich Marschner's Der Vampyr.

-From a performance of Der Fliegende Holländer, we make a sidestep to Der Vampyr from Marschner in order to end end up with Stoker’s Dracula for a short contemplation on Jonathan Harker.
+From a performance of Der Fliegende Holländer, we make a sidestep to Der Vampyr from Marschner in order to end up with Stoker’s Dracula for a short contemplation on Jonathan Harker.
 The man who, after his adventures in Transylvania, comes to the conclusion that his visit to Der Fliegende Holländer has anticipated his confrontation with Dracula in uncanny, multiple ways.
 Like in the story of Der Holländer, what used to be just a legend turns out to be hard, cold reality.
-And as in the story of Der Holländer it was a woman, in this case his fiancée Mina who gave herself to Dracula (until the sun came up) in order to free the world from a great evil.
+And as in the story of Der Holländer it was a woman who sacrifices herself, in this case his fiancée Mina who gave herself to Dracula in order to free the world from a great evil.
 What made Harker of all of this?
 That legends are not just cultivated sublimations of human traits but have an eerie foot in reality?
 That the undead soul that roams the world was not just the product of a grim fantasy but in fact a human being of flesh and blood?
 It was a realization that could make a possible next visit to Der Holländer an uncomfortable and even undesirable one.
 Perhaps is was better to confine himself, for future entertainment, to operettas.